Danish Hygge Holiday: See the Best of Copenhagen in 5 Days

 Pro Tip:

-If the forecast is rainy, visiting the Black Diamond—as well as the Danish Architecture Center and Amalienborg Palace—are perfect indoor activities for staying warm and dry.
+If the forecast is rainy, visit the Black Diamond—plus the Danish Architecture Center and Amalienborg Palace—as perfect indoor activities for staying warm and dry.

 Danish Architecture Center

-Otherwise, skip past all the reading and head right to the interactive installations including a 40-meter spiral slide and "Aware – Architecture and Senses," which explores the relationship between spatial atmospheres and emotions.
-If you’ve never tried a VR headset before you’re in luck; the DAC challenges you to face your fears in an out-of-the-building virtual experience.
+Otherwise, skip all the reading and head straight to interactive installations including a 40-meter spiral slide.
+If you’ve never tried a VR headset before, you’re in luck; the DAC challenges you to face your fears in an out-of-the-building virtual experience.
+Daily entry is DKK 125 or free with the Copenhagen Discover Card, with extended evening hours offered on Mondays and Thursdays.

 Amalienborg Palace

-On your last day in Copenhagen, it wouldn’t be right to leave without visiting one more palace nestled within the city center.
-Arguably the most modern royal feature within this itinerary, Amalienborg Palace is the winter residence of the Danish royal family.
-The entire Rococo palace consists of four identical façades around an octagonal courtyard.
-Visitors can explore several segments, including some royal reception rooms, the Amalienborg Museum, and the Palace Square.
+On your last day in Copenhagen, it wouldn’t be right to leave without visiting one more palace.
+The most modern featured within this itinerary, Amalienborg Palace (official site) is the Rococo winter residence of the royal family, consisting of four identical façades around an octagonal courtyard.

 Pro Tip:

-While the museum within the palace is open to visitors, other parts of the complex are residences of the Danish royal family and not accessible to the public.
+While visitors can explore several segments—including some royal reception rooms, the Amalienborg Museum, and the Palace Square—other parts of the complex are residences of the Danish royal family and not accessible to the public.

 Pro Tip:

-After an incredibly action-packed five days, use the rest of the day to tackle any of the activities on this itinerary you didn’t quite get to, or to just recharge your social battery!
+Behind Amalienborg Palace, pop in and admire the ornate interior of Frederik’s Church—the “marble” church whose grand design stalled for over a century when the originally intended material proved too expensive.
+After an incredibly action-packed five days, use the rest of the afternoon to tackle any of the activities on this itinerary you didn’t quite get to, or simply recharge your social battery!

 Dinner — Mother